raaffiy/ecommerce_flutter/README.md

-## Fiture Project
+## Feature Project

 1. Login & Registrasi with Firebase
 2. Login With Google
-3. Fiture Add to cart
+3. Feature Add to cart

 ## Page Folders in this Project